gotkk/vap-v-frontend/README.md

 # vap-v-frontend
-The web application about visualizing air pollution.
-This is the frontend web application continue from spdb-v-frontend.
+The frontend web application continued from spdb-v-frontend project, append global air pollution statistical calculation and visualization.
+This project in a part of Spatial Database and GIS Application course.

 ## Getting Started
 Install [Node.js](https://nodejs.org/en/).